Bachelor of Science (BSc)offered_by:

 Science programs require completion of Série S (Sciences) Bacc.
 Français.

 Make sure you also meet Concordia’s minimum admission requirements.

-Applying to the Physics co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
-As a co-op student, you will work for firms where you may:
+The Physics Co-op program gives you the chance to complete paid work terms that last 12 to 16 weeks.
+As a Co-op student, you will work for firms where you may:

 - Perform spectroscopy work

 - Take measurements of solar cells

 - Develop models to predict the behaviour of lasers and optics systems